caseykneale/PickingALanguage2020/fieldnotes/analysis/readme.md

 ## Binary Features
 Has REPL
-- Is Compiled
+- Is Compiled : is the language compiled or interpretted?
-- Has GOTO
+- Has GOTO : Does it have assembly like GoTo statements
-- JIT
+- JIT : Is it Just-In-Time compiled?
-- List comprehensions
+- List comprehensions : Does it support sugar/monads for handling lists easily?
-- Generics
+- Generics : Can generic types be used?
-- GC
+- GC : Does it have a Garbage Collector?
-- OOP
+- OOP : Does it support object oriented programming paradigms.
+Note: not "is this a pure OOP"
-- FP
+- FP 	: Does it support functional programming paradigms.
+I think the criteria here is, is there first class support for fns.
-- Metaprogramming
+- Metaprogramming : Can you metaprogram in it?
-- Cross Platform
+- Cross Platform 	: Can you target other OS's/platforms
-- Safety
+- Safety 	: Is memory safety a feature.
-- Strong
+- Strong 	: Is it strongly typed.
-- General Purpose
+- General Purpose : Is this language "general purpose" or a "niche".
+IE: Excel is a niche, so is mathematica.
-- Package Manager
+- Package Manager : Does the language come with, or commonly support package managers?

 ## Quantitative Features
-- special chars In HelloWorld
+- special chars In HelloWorld : Number of special characters in a hello world application.
-- avg. specials Per line In HelloWorld
+- avg. specials Per line In HelloWorld 	: Average special characters per line.
-- white space In HelloWorld
+- white space In HelloWorld : How much white space is there? (tabs and spaces)
-- Hello World LOC
+- Hello World LOC : How many lines of code is it
-- Hello World Chars
+- Hello World Chars : How many characters did it take to write an idiomatic Hello World program